 For members that are looking to improve their skills or who want to maintain their fitness through rowing, our recreational programs offer options for both sculling and sweep.
-Sculls 1 and Sweeps 1 are our first level of recreational programs for members who are developing their skills.
-Sculls 2 and Sweeps 2 are our recreational programs for members who are experienced and are looking to maintain their fitness on an ongoing basis.
+Novice Masters and Rec A are our first levels of recreational programs for members who are developing their skills.
+Rec B is our recreational program for members who are experienced and are looking to maintain their fitness on an ongoing basis.
+Learn more.

 Atlanta Rowing Club members compete at regional, national, and international regattas and bring home medals and trophies year-round!
 Our Competitive Masters program will introduce you to building fitness and strength on and off the water.
 In addition, we'll show you how to compete and teach you the rules of rowing.
 For seasoned racers, our Men's and Women's Competitive teams require more commitment, but offer a higher level of training and faster boats!
 Learn more.

 Our adaptive rowing programs are designed for people who have cognitive, physical, or visual impairments.
 While adaptive athletes can compete in events like the Special Olympics or the Paralympics, we also offer resources for members who are unable to move equipment on their own or who need extra assistance.
 Our adaptive athletes row recreationally as well as competitively on the regional and national arena.
 Learn more.